twentysixreds/100-days-of-code/r1-log.md

 6: My brain will take time to feel comfortable/gain strength

 7: I need to remember that I don't always understand conventional methods of tuition and not be so hard on myself

+### R1D15

+1: Went over Modern JS lessons so far.
+Don't feel as if I can advance without being able to nail the basics

+2: Passed out with my laptop, didn't update/push to GitHub

+### R1D16